 📍 219 Gilbert Street

-📝 With an uber modern fit-out, Mascavado is first and foremost a patisserie offering a stunning range of pastries, cakes and tarts behind a terrazzo countertop which is a sight for sore eyes.
-The coffee on offer is equally as delightful, however; supporting and procuring beans from local and fellow CBD business, Elementary Coffee for fresh cups is great coffee at Mascavado.
+With an uber modern fit-out, Mascavado is first and foremost a patisserie offering a stunning range of pastries, cakes and tarts behind a terrazzo countertop which is a sight for sore eyes.
+The coffee on offer is equally as delightful, however; the café sources its beans from local and fellow CBD business, Elementary Coffee, making for super brews.
+A sister site can be found in Norwood.

 🕖 Weekdays 7am – 4pm, weekends 7:30am – 3pm